Group16-Soft-Eng/Participium/README.md

 ## Implemented Office Types
 The offices included in the application are the following:

-- Infrastructure
-- Environment
-- Safety
+- Water Supply - Drinking Water
-- Sanitation
+- Architectural Barriers
-- Transport
+- Public Lighting
-- Organization
+- Waste Management
+- Road Signs and Traffic Lights
+- Roads and Urban Furnishings
+- Public Green Areas and Playgrounds
 - Other

 ## Implemented User Stories